open-policy-agent/opa/docs/content/monitoring.md

 [`http.send`](../policy-reference/#http), those HTTP clients will emit descendant spans.

-Furthermore, spans exported for policy evaluation requests will contain an attribute `opa.decision_id` of the evaluation's decision ID.
+Furthermore, spans exported for policy evaluation requests will contain an attribute `opa.decision_id` of the evaluation's decision ID _if_ the server has decision logging enabled.

 See [the configuration documentation](../configuration/#distributed-tracing) for all OpenTelemetry-related configurables.